shidel/DustyTP7/README.md

 Anyway, this is a work in progress.
 Most of my old source files are jumbled about in nested directories and didn't include version numbers.
 Multiple copies of the same code.
 Backup copies.
 Missing units in projects.
 Over 20 years worth of migrating from one computer to another, I'm ammazed I still have nearly all of it.
 But, its a rats nest of source code.
 So, as I find time to weed through it, I plan to keep adding stuff.

-Some of the stuff to come includes: Text mode smooth scrolling directory lister.
-Pre-Windows application launcher, Couple Games... and more Utilities.
+Some of the stuff to come includes: Pre-Windows application launcher, Couple Games... and more Utilities.

-Compiled versions of each program are located under the bin directory.
+Compiled versions of each program are located under the **_bin_** directory.